MARTIAL ARTS IN AUCKLAND: MIXED MARTIAL ARTS, MMA, KICKBOXING, BRAZILIAN JIU JITSU, GRAPPLING & KRAV MAGA

-KRAV FIGHTER is New Zealand's leading Krav Maga Self Defence & Street Martial Arts gym provide up to date and effective training in Hand to Hand Combat & Martial Arts, including Mixed Martial Arts - MMA.
-In addition to Krav Maga (Israeli Mixed Martial Arts/MMA focused solely on Self Defence and Survival), we also train modern Martial Arts techniques (Striking, Kickboxing, Grappling, Brazilian Jiu Jitsu - BJJ) in our Combat Striking and Combat Grappling classes.
-As the focus of all KRAV FIGHTER classes is on practical, street Self Defence and Survival, our training occupies an unique place in the Self Defence & Martial Art landscape of NZ.
+Auckland Martial Arts classes at KRAV FIGHTER, New Zealand's leading Street Martial Arts gym provide up to date and effective training in Hand to Hand Combat & Martial Arts, including Mixed Martial Arts - MMA.
+In addition to Krav Maga (which is Israeli Mixed Martial Art - MMA concentrating solely on Self Defence and Survival), we also train Mixed Martial Arts techniques (Striking, Kickboxing, Grappling, Brazilian Jiu Jitsu - BJJ) in our Combat Striking and Combat Grappling classes.
+As the focus of all Krav Fighter classes is on practical, Street Self Defence and Survival, our training occupies an unique place in the Self Defence & Martial Arts landscape of NZ.

 We often get asked how Martial Arts compare to Krav Maga, and people come to us wanting to learn a “practical” Martial Art.
 Depending on who you talk to in the Krav Maga community, a typical answer may range from "Krav Maga is not a Martial Art" to "Krav Maga is THE most Practical Martial Art".
 As always, the truth is somewhere in the middle, especially as not all Martial Arts are the same and not all Krav Maga is the same.
 It is impossible to distance Krav Maga from Martial Arts completely; the truth is many techniques used in Krav Maga originate from Martial Arts, Combat Sports and various Fighting disciplines.
 The techniques adopted are chosen and further developed based on their simplicity and effectiveness, making them more likely to work under unfavourable real life conditions.